 Ever need an eye-opener first thing in the morning?

-Needing more of a substance to cope with the effects of use the night before suggests that your usage has gone from a small problem to a much larger one.
+Needing more of a substance to cope with the effects of using the night before suggests that your usage has gone from a small problem to a much larger one.
 At this point, you may have developed a chemical or psychological dependence on the substance.

 Did you say yes to any of these questions?
 Does someone you care about exhibit these behaviors?
 Then it may be time for a change.